 Australian Shepherds crave human companionship and love being included in all family activities.
 Australian Shepherds are demanding time and attention and want to be with you constantly.
 Their herding nature can cause Aussies to be chasers or nippers.
 They will chase birds, rabbits, cats, bikes, and even cars.

 Aussies are highly competitive in obedience, agility, utility and other performance disciplines, and quite recently in the conformation show ring.
 Australian Shepherds also require early socialization, so get your dog into puppy kindergarten and bring him around other dogs as much as possible.
 Socializing amongst people is also very important.

 Undershot.
 Overshot greater than 1/8 inch.
 White body splashes, which means white on body between withers and tail, on sides between elbows and back of hindquarters in all colors.

 These dogs are intelligent, adorable, and make loving additions to any family.
 They are best suited for active families, as their high-energy personality means they need athletic challenges to stay happy.
 Aussies are generally healthy dogs and can be expected to live up to 12 years or more.
 This information helps you and us together plan for your pet’s unique medical needs.

 Australian shepherd feeding plan

-When you get a new puppy for the first time there are so many questions in mind.
-Here we tell you best feeding plan for Australian shepherd.
-Australian Shepherds are high energy dogs with high nutrient needs.
-Try feeding your pup a high protein and a high fat diet.
+When you get a new puppy for the first time, there are so many questions in mind.
+Here we tell you the best feeding plan for Australian Shepherd.
+Australian Shepherds are high-energy dogs with high nutrient needs.
+Try feeding your pup a high protein and a high-fat diet.

 Feeding dry dog food has the advantage of being easy to store and convenient to feed.
 It also helps keep your Aussie’s teeth clean by scraping off any accumulation of plaque.